Using SDSS Navigator

 Note: Clicking "Invert Image" often helps you see things

-window, a new webpage will open up with more detailed properties
+underneath the zoom window, a new webpage will open up with more

 Play around.
 Scroll, zoom, click on galaxies and hit "Explore",